fr0z3nfyr/CakePHP-SysLog/README.md

 CakePHP Syslog
 ==============

-A log engine for using syslog
+A log engine for using syslog, designed for use with CakePHP 2.2+

 To use add the following to your `app/Config/bootstrap.php` file